 A study done by 99firms showed that investing in retargeting ads for customers who have abandoned their carts can boost conversion rates from 8% to a whopping 26%.

-- With the help of retargeting, you can get your qualified leads back to your store.
+- Retargeting can be one of the great shopping cart abandonment tools to get your qualified leads back to your store.

 - Avoid retargeting customers with generic ads.
 Your aim is to reduce annoyance and boost convenience when retargeting.